 - The school relies on parental support to maintain the school’s programme of trips and other events.
 Parents will usually be asked to make a voluntary contribution towards the cost of each trip.
 If this causes financial difficulties, parents should arrange an appointment to discuss the situation with the Headteachers.
 However, the school has very limited resources to subsidise the cost of trips and, if insufficient contributions are received from parents, a trip or other special event may have to be cancelled.
 Parents will be reimbursed for any payments they have made if this eventuality occurs.

 4. Charges for Providing Information under the Freedom of Information Act

 Under the Freedom of Information Act 2000 the school has to produce a publication scheme setting out the classes of information the school intends to publish, the manner in which the information will be published and whether the information is available free of charge or on payment.
 Details about which publications are available can be found in the school prospectus and in the “Publication Scheme on Information Available under the Freedom of Information Act 2000” (both of which can be obtained from the school office).
 Single copies of information covered by the publication scheme will be provided free.
 Multiple copies will be provided at a cost of 5p per sheet.

 Other information, not published under the publication scheme, can also be requested.
-However, a request for information is only valid if it is made in writing (including fax or e-mail), has the name and correspondence address of the enquirer and gives details of the information required.
+However, a request for information is only valid if it is made in writing (including e-mail), has the name and correspondence address of the enquirer and gives details of the information required.